Snapkitchen/concourse-cfssl-resources/README.md

 #### `in`: fetch leaf certificate, private key, and/or ca chain

-fetches the certificate, private key, and/or ca chain for a leaf
+fetches the leaf certificate, leaf private key, root ca certificate, and intermediate ca certificate

 the following files will be places in the destination, based on parameters: